prashantkhurana/my-website/content/blog/rclone-copy-drive-dropbox/index.md

 Few useful options of `rclone copy` are :

 * `update` this will only copy the files which are newer on google drive than dropbox.
 So if you already have a file with same name in backup folder in dropbox, it will not overwrite that file if it is newer than gdrive's file.
 * `dry-run` this will show you the files rclone will copy without doing any copy.
-Its useful sometimes to see you are not overwrite the file.
+Its useful sometimes to see you are not overwriting any file accidentally.

 So generally I do this, `rclone copy gdrive:Backup/ dropbox:Backup/ --update --dry-run` and once everything looks good, then I run `rclone copy gdrive:Backup/ dropbox:Backup/ --update`.